.

 Flash in the Sky

-An interesting assemblage of actors on that downward career ladder, including Hy Hazell, as Jane, once a star of British B films, Mary Kenton playing Mrs. Burns who 5 years previously had starred in a number of tv shorts and Humphrey Lestocq, as Grimes, former shining star of BBC children's telly.
+An interesting assemblage of actors on that downward career ladder, including Hy Hazell, as Jane, once a star of British B films, Mary Kenton playing Mrs. Burns who five years previously had starred in a number of tv shorts, and Humphrey Lestocq as Grimes, former shining star of BBC children's telly.

-Packing her suitcases to go on holiday abroad is Mary Burns.
-Husband Philip (William Fox) thoughtfully purchases her travel insurance: "goodbye dear."
+Packing her suitcases to visit her sister in New York is the garrulous Mary Burns.
+Her dutiful husband Philip (William Fox) thoughtfully purchases her travel insurance, "goodbye dear."

-Walter Allen tells John Hunter "there's nothing for us to investigate," as none of the 56 passengers survived and the wreckage has not been found.
-But insurance agent Grimes and Police Inspector Hook (Colin Tapley, now having relinquished his radio job) introduce our Eastern Insurance agents to the captain of a passing ship (Steve Plytas) who though badly injured is now able to tell of the "sudden flash" he saw, a disintegrating plane plunging to the sea below.
+Tthere's nothing to investigate, as none of the 56 passengers survived and the wreckage has not been found.
+But insurance agent Grimes and Police Inspector Hook (Colin Tapley) introduce Eastern Insurance agents Walter Allen and John Hunter to the captain of a passing ship (Steve Plytas) who though badly injured is now able to recount the "sudden flash" he saw, a disintegrating plane plunging to the sea below.
 Clearly a bomb, but without evidence how to prove it?

 All the next-of-kin are visited.
 Walter Allen meets Philip Burns' landlady, who sourly comments that Mr Burns seems hardly grief stricken.
-He's a lady's man, she says, and a civil engineer currently working on a new tunnel "the Kent by-pass" (!!- is this an early version of the Channel Tunnel?).
-Circumstantial evidence is a little stronger when it's learnt some dynamite went missing recently at the site.
+He's a lady's man, she says, and a civil engineer working for Zenith Highway Construction, currently building a new tunnel, "the Kent by-pass" (is this an early version of the Channel Tunnel?).
+Circumstantial evidence is a little stronger when it comes out that some dynamite went missing recently at the site.
 But it's nothing like proof!
 What's needed is a "personal confession."

 The Cheaters Menu